-As the Board is only comprised of three directors, of which only one is an independent director, the Company has taken the view that there is no need to have a separate Remuneration and Nominations Committee and that the Board can appropriately exercise the functions of such a committee.
-The functions of such a committee are currently handled by the Board and the Company believes that this is appropriate until the Company's operations have grown sufficiently to require both additional independent directors and a separate sub-committee for Remuneration and Nominations.
+As the Board is only comprised of four directors, of which two are independent directors, the Company has taken the view that there is no requirement for a separate Remuneration and Nominations Committee and that the Board can appropriately exercise the functions of such a committee.
+The functions of such a committee are currently handled by the Board and the Company believes that this is appropriate until the Company's operations have grown sufficiently to require both additional independent directors and a separate Remuneration and Nominations committee.